-Soil is the key to the life of your garden or landscape.
+Soil is the key to the life in your garden or landscape.
 As a landscape designer, I don’t have to time to do soil tests on my individual client’s soil… and normally my client’s don’t either.
 When it comes time for the new plants to be planted, the contractor brings in a soil/compost planting blend to give the plants a good start.
-But what about after that?
-Years down the line?
-How do you add back into the soil the nutrients that the plants have absorbed?
+But what about after that…years down the line?
+How do you add back into the soil the nutrients that the plants have absorbed and leeched out?
 You do it by composting and mulching.
 A year ago I bought a leaf chipper and it’s the most wonderful way to recycle all of those fall leaves!
-Imagine: these trees spread their canopies of leaves over our heads and homes protecting us from the heat of summer and also providing shelter for birds and small animals.
-In the fall, the leaves dry and fall…and if you gather them and chip them, they work again by adding nutrients back into the soil!
+Trees spread their canopies of leaves over our heads and homes protecting us from the heat of summer and also providing shelter for birds and small animals.
+In the fall the leaves dry and fall.
+If you gather them and chip them, they can be spread throughout your garden beds as much and work again by adding nutrients back into the soil.
 It’s the perfect recycle system!

 Recently I read about Sherilyn Powell’s Compost Tea.
 She is based in Los Angeles and has a service that services folk’s soil, and she is does it with compost tea.
 Want to find out more about this?
 Her website is: www.compostteana.com Above is an article she wrote about what is in the soil…all the little helpers that make your garden soil healthy!
 Just click on ‘Soil’.

 Imagine your landscape looks like the first photo.
-You drive up every day to this patch of grass and a tree, a couple of shrubs.
+Let’s say you drive home every day to this patch of grass a tree and a couple of shrubs.
 Every weekend you haul out the lawnmower (or have your mow and blow guy come by).
 It’s not very inspiring, but you do it to keep things maintained.
 Now look at the second photo…color, texture, birds, butterflies!
 The landscape changes with the seasons.
-The maintenance is some pruning a few times a year and a periodic checking of the drip system.
+The maintenance entitles some pruning a few times a year and a periodic checking of the drip system.
 It’s beautiful and inspiring.
-When you drive up to your home and see something inspiring instead of something that’s just there to maintain, something wonderful happens…inspiration works on many levels; let’s say that you’re not be in a great mood, but then you pull up and see the beauty of nature – in your OWN yard.
-Now that’s something that is not quantifiable!
-By making the change from lawn to no-lawn, you’ll not only be conserving water, creating a new habitat for the local flying habitat, but it will make you FEEL GOOD!
+When you drive up to your home and see something inspiring instead of something that’s unattractive, something wonderful happens…inspiration works on many levels.
+If perhaps your day was difficult and you drove home in a bad mood, when you pull up and see the beauty of nature, the beauty in your OWN yard, That is mood altering!
+By making the change from lawn to no-lawn, you’ll not only be conserving water, creating a new habitat, but it will make you FEEL GOOD!

 Let’s study the before picture…the yard is narrow and deep.
 The door that you can see in the photo is a second unit.
 When I was asked to do a drought tolerant landscape design for this house (and granny unit), my client wanted something with color but was easy to maintain.
 She wanted to create a natural border between her and her rental unit.
 The focus from her living room became the Basalt fountain in the foreground.
 This type of fountain is my favorite…the water recirculates from a basin below ground, is covered by a screen, and cobbles hide the basin and pump.
 Whether you use drilled stones, pottery or build a natural waterfall, having a below-ground basin is much easier to maintain.
 Very little light penetrates to the water below, so growing algae is not a problem.
 Also, there is no standing water, which means that mosquitos are not a problem either!
 The top dressing, instead of bark, is a small type of crushed rock.
 It sits on top of weed fabric, and the overall effect is not only clean looking, but the plant’s roots stay cool and moist in the soil, plus the rock can easily be blown with a blower to clean up fall leaves, without the stones blowing away too!